DCAN-Labs/cdni-brain/docs/index.md

 <div class="admonition attention">
     <p class="first admonition-title">Attention</p>
     <p class="last">
-        The DIG is currently under construction.
+        The Brain is currently under construction.
 Sections are being reorganized and expanded.
 Please be patient as we try to improve this handbook.
     </p>
 </div>